dhhagan/py-openaq/docs/index.rst

     pip install py-openaq

+You can upgrade with:

+    pip install py-openaq --upgrade

 Requirements
 ------------

 The only requirement for this package is ``requests``.
 In the future (v1), ``pandas`` will be recommended and significant features will depend on it.

+**UPDATE**: As of v0.3.0, `pandas` support has been added, but is not a requirement.

 Current Limitations
 -------------------